yeyongchao/satellite-PoL-diffusion/README.md

-# Diffusion-based method for satellite pattern-of-lift identification
+# Satellite pattern-of-lift identification

-This repository contains the implementation of KDD25-ADS submission **Diffusion-based method for satellite pattern-of-lift identification**.
+This repository contains the implementation of submission **Learning Satellite Pattern-of-Life Identification: A Diffusion-based Approach**.

 ## Installation